synapsecns/sanguine/docs/bridge/docs/04-Routers/RFQ/Quoter API/index.md

 If you are interested in running a relayer, please also see [Relayer](../Relayer).

 :::

-The Quoter API is an off-chain RESTful service that allows market makers / solvers to post open quotes which communicate an intent to fulfill any transaction that occurs upon specifically quoted routes and meets specified limits, pricing, and fee criteria.
-This method of quoting is referred to as "Passive" quoting and is similar to an order book.

-Starting with [Fast Bridge V2](https://vercel-rfq-docs.vercel.app/contracts/FastBridgeV2.sol/contract.FastBridgeV2.html), a new "Active" quoting method has been introduced where a solver can listen and respond to live quote requests individually.
-This creates a hybrid system, where Active and Passive quoting can be utilized together by solvers in any desired combination to maximize their efficiency.

-Active Quoting is more complicated to implement and maintain, but allow for more granular & customized quotes that can improve efficiency among other benefits.
-Quoters who prefer a simpler approach are free to use nothing but Passive Quotes if they choose.

-Integrators and users can then utilize the data from these quotes to construct and submit a corresponding transaction on-chain through the [Fast Bridge Contract](https://vercel-rfq-docs.vercel.app/contracts/FastBridge.sol/contract.FastBridge.html).

-Quoters are responsible for keeping their quotes fresh and accurate.
-Likewise, they are responsible for completing their part of fulfillment for any transactions which act upon their quotes.
-To these effects, quoters should push updates as rapidly as possible in reaction to consequential changes in prices, balances, etc. By default, the canonical [relayer](../Relayer) continuously updates quotes by checking on-chain balances, in-flight requests, and gas prices - custom implementations should take a similar approach.

 The implementation of the Quoter API can be found [here](https://github.com/synapsecns/sanguine/tree/master/services/rfq/api).